GeorgeHoneywood/george.honeywood.org.uk/content/blog/map-from-the-ground-up/index.md

 ## Range requests and service worker abuse

 My next goal was to make the app work offline.
-Naively, this is simple --- just store the whole map file in a Service Worker cache, then `fetch()` it from there when offline.
+Naïvely, this is simple --- just store the whole map file in a Service Worker cache, then `fetch()` it from there when offline.
 This approach worked fine while I was initially testing the app, given I was only using small map files (say >10 MB).
 Unfortunately, country sized maps will be much larger --- the map file for England is about 1 GB.
 While it is actually possible to `fetch()` and store a 1 GB blob in a Service Worker in modern browsers, having to download the entire map file on launch is terrible UX.
 I had two design goals in conflict:

 * The app should work instantly online, without a lengthy download period
 * The app should work offline